 - overflow incontinence (chronic urinary retention) – when you're unable to fully empty your bladder, which causes frequent leaking

-- total incontinence – when your bladder can't store any urine at all, which causes you to pass urine constantly or have frequent leaking
+- total incontinence – when your bladder cannot store any urine at all, which causes you to pass urine constantly or have frequent leaking

 It's also possible to have a mixture of both stress and urge urinary incontinence.